ReshmaMasudha/submitDashboard/README.md

 install ionic cli and angular cli with the latest versions

-install all the dependencies using command npm i
+install all the dependencies using command: npm i

-to run the application use the command ionic serve
+to run the application use the command: ionic serve